mraza1312/Notification/README.md

 # Pop Notification with React

-## A basic implementation of notification system
+## A basic implementation of 2 type notification system

 ### For running this project: -
 - Install latest version of npm and react